rcpsl/ReluVerify/README.md

 -The sepecification is that the Robot doesn't hit an obstacle. and If the specificaiton is violated, what are the safe regions?

 -Formal specification can be found in the [paper](https://dl.acm.org/doi/pdf/10.1145/3302504.3311802)

+- A sample code for computing lidar image can be found in `ReluVerify.py`